mjbradvica/MediatorBuddy/README.md

 #### Using the Controller TempData or ViewData

 There are two methods in the base controller.
-The first one is the standard signature that accepts the response object and returns an IActionResult.
+The first one accepts the response object and returns an IActionResult.

-The other is primarily used for views, this accepts both the response object and the [RazorViewData](https://github.com/mjbradvica/MediatorBuddy/blob/dependabot/nuget/Microsoft.AspNetCore.OpenApi-7.0.15/source/MediatorBuddy.AspNet/RazorViewData.cs) which will give you access to both the ITempDataDictionary and the ViewDataDictionary for the controller.
+The second is primarily used for views- it accepts both the response object and the [RazorViewData](https://github.com/mjbradvica/MediatorBuddy/blob/dependabot/nuget/Microsoft.AspNetCore.OpenApi-7.0.15/source/MediatorBuddy.AspNet/RazorViewData.cs) which will give you access to both the ITempDataDictionary and the ViewDataDictionary for the controller.

 ```csharp
 public class MyController : MediatorBuddyMvc